 he judicial branch competes with the private sector to attract and retain a high-quality workforce, including managers, executives, and other staff with specific technical skills, as well as entry-level staff.
-In order to meet this challenge, the branch must become more competitive in the workforce marketplace-in terms of salaries, opportunities for advancement and professional development, desirable working conditions, recognition of advanced education, and satisfying work.
+In order to meet this challenge, the branch must become more competitive in the workforce marketplace-in terms of salaries, opportu more competitive in the workforce marketplace-in terms of salaries, opportunities for advancement and professional development, desirable working conditions, recognition of advanced education, and satisfying work.